BFA Production and Design

 - Applicants should arrive early on the day of their scheduled appointment.

-- Unified Auditions- Prospective students may choose to interview at one of the "National Univied Auditions" as an alternative to coming to campus.
+- Unified Auditions- Prospective students may choose to interview at one of the "National Unified Auditions" as an alternative to coming to campus.

-Following the portfolio interview, the Department of Theatre and Dance will notify candidates regarding their standing in the review process.
+Following the portfolio interview, the Office of Admissions will notify candidates regarding their standing in the review process.

 Please note that once enrolled in the Production/Design Program, students must participate in an annual review to continue in the program.